 We’ve always thought that the typical profile of an avid gamer is usually an adolescent male in his teens, commonly ranging from 18 to 25 years old, hooked to his PC, game console, or smartphone with his eyes incessantly glued to the screen all day long.
 That’s the kind of picture we’re made to believe, but does it still ring true to this day and age?

-With the massive shift of gaming to deliver convenience, usability, and portability in a small package, it undeniably gave rise to the extensive use of mobile devices as a new means to offer a more accessible gaming experience.
-In turn, it piqued the interest of a more diverse market particularly also because smartphones are more affordable and easily accessible compared to other devices such as PCs, laptops, and gaming consoles.
+The massive shift of gaming to deliver convenience, usability, and portability in a small package undeniably gave rise to the extensive use of mobile devices as a new means to offer a more accessible gaming experience.
+In turn, it piqued the interest of a more diverse market, particularly, also because smartphones are more affordable and easily accessible compared to other devices such as PCs, laptops, and gaming consoles.

-Take a guess, how old do you think is an average gamer in the world today?
+Take a guess, how old do you think an average gamer in the world today is?

 If your answer is anywhere between 20-30, you guessed it wrong!
 According to statistics, the average gamer is 34 years old.
-Despite being in their 30’s, this group can actually be considered as the first wave of millennials.
-If we trace it back to the year 1980s to the early 2000s, this is actually the period where PC gaming began its rise in popularity.
+Despite being in their 30s, this group can actually be considered the first wave of millennials.
+If we trace it back to the year the 1980s to the early 2000s, this is actually the period where PC gaming began its rise in popularity.
 In addition, it was also the same time frame that Nintendo released its first console, the Sega Genesis.
 And the years that followed are regarded as the period of “console wars”.
-So basically, these 34-year olds are the kids whose childhood revolved around the early days of video games.
-Makes sense, right?
+So basically, these 34-year-olds are the kids whose childhood revolved around the early days of video games.
+That makes sense, right?

 Nevertheless, other surveys show that as individuals go through more advanced courses such as MBA, J.D., Ph.D., etc., they show waning interest in gaming activities.